Ansh0928/Polaris-Agent/README.md

 ### 03 · Does It Work? — Show us it can handle the real world

 **Short answer:** Yes.
 Live, running daily, real data.
+The agent owns every decision and every outcome.

 Polaris is deployed at [polaris-agent.vercel.app](https://polaris-agent.vercel.app) and has been running against real inventory for 7+ days.
 In that window it made **22 tool calls**, flagged **10 expiring items**, identified **6 low-stock risks**, and generated purchase order recommendations — unprompted.

+**End-to-end accountability:** no human is in the decision loop.
+The agent:

+1. **Perceives** — calls `check_inventory`, gets a full warehouse snapshot with quantities, locations, expiry dates, and cost prices
+2. **Reasons** — the LLM decides which tools to call next, in what order, based on what it observes — no hardcoded sequence
+3. **Acts** — calls `flag_alerts` to surface expiry and reorder risks, `fetch_supplier_prices` to pull live AUD pricing from PFD, Bidvest, and Harris Farm, and `create_purchase_order` to draft the best reorder
+4. **Remembers** — writes key observations (margin trends, supplier spikes, patterns) to persistent memory via `write_memory`, so the next run is informed by the last
+5. **Reports** — synthesises a structured JSON report, builds an email, and sends it via Resend — only if items are flagged, never for noise

-Every tool call is logged.
-Every decision is visible.
+Every decision is traceable.
+Every tool call is logged to the `agent_runs` table with full JSON output.
 Every memory write is queryable.
-Nothing is faked.
+The observability dashboard at [polaris-agent.vercel.app](https://polaris-agent.vercel.app) shows the full trace — tool call by tool call.
+Nothing is faked, nothing is mocked, nothing is cherry-picked.

+The agent doesn't just flag problems.
+It decides what to do about them.
+That's the difference between automation and autonomy.

 ---